 Description: This course provides an overview of the fields of Civil Engineering.
-This course covers topics such as: The Roles of Civil Engineers, Project Planning, Site Planning, Building Design, Surveying, Topography, and Bridge Design and Construction.
+This course covers topics such as: The Roles of Civil Engineers, Project Planning, Site Planning, Building Design, Surveying, Topography, and Bridge Design and Construction, all of which will be introduced using Autodesk Civil 3D software.
 Course Material and projects should be enhanced through participation in Technology Student Association challenges.